Climate and Average Weather Year Round in Mykonos Greece

 Mykonos experiences significant seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 4.1 months, from June 13 to October 16, during which time the comfort level is muggy, oppressive, or miserable at least 10% of the time.
-The muggiest day of the year is August 9, with muggy conditions 42% of the time.
+The month with the most muggy days in Mykonos is August, with 11.7 days that are muggy or worse.

 The least muggy day of the year is February 22, when muggy conditions are essentially unheard of.